Rigellute/spotify-tui/README.md

 ## Limitations

-You need to have the spotify app open in order to play songs, but you can control all your devices with this app.
+You need to have the official Spotify app open in order to play songs, but you can control all your devices with this app.

 ## Roadmap

 Some core functionality does not yet exist, this table shows all that is possible with the Spotify API, what is implemented already, and whether that is essential.

-The goal is to eventually implement every spotify feature.
+The goal is to eventually implement every Spotify feature.

 | API method                                        | Implemented yet? | Explanation                                                                                                                                                  | Essential? |
 | ------------------------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------- |